Avrohom Yeshaya Karelitz: Youth

 Born in the town of Kosava in the Grodno Governorate of the Russian Empire (today in Belarus).
-His father, Rabbi Shmaryahu Yosef Karelitz, served as the town's rabbi.
-His mother, Rashe Leah, was the daughter of the previous town rabbi, Rabbi Shaul Katzenelnbogen, who left his position for the rabbinate of Kobrin.
+His father, Shmaryahu Yosef Karelitz, served as the town's rabbi.
+His mother, Rashe Leah, was the daughter of the previous town rabbi, Shaul Katzenelnbogen.

 Except for a short period in which he studied in the "kibbutz" of R' Chaim Ozer Grodzinski in Vilna, Avraham Yeshayahu Karelitz did not study in a cheder or yeshiva, and apparently was never officially ordained as a rabbi.
 His Torah education was received from his father and a private melamed named R' Moshe Tuvia.
-The Chazon Ish quotes Torah teachings from this teacher in several places in his writings.
-According to David Frankel, the Chazon Ish related that his father hired a private melamed to keep him away from the company of children his age and idle chatter.
+He quotes Torah teachings from this teacher in several places in his writings.
+According to David Frankel, Karelitz said that his father hired a private melamed to keep him away from the company of children his age and idle chatter.
 For most of his life, he was self-taught.
 His mother later told Rebbetzin Malka Finkel, wife of Rabbi Eliezer Yehuda Finkel, that even in childhood he studied with great diligence.
 According to her, he told her several times that he did not enjoy studying, but he studied out of the recognition that "this is a good thing," hoping that the sweetness would come later.
 His brother, Rabbi Meir Karelitz, said in his eulogy that at his bar mitzvah he committed to devote all his strength to Torah.
 According to a common story, his talents were not noticeable in childhood, though some deny this detail.
 Binyamin Brown accepts both versions and speculates that although he was indeed talented, he was regarded in his environment as average due to his different study method, which did not meet the accepted criteria of yeshiva-style scholarship.

-Nevertheless, Brown, a scholar of the Chazon Ish’s life and thought, claims that there is a noticeable influence of Jewish Enlightenment literature in his writings and also in a few surviving poems he wrote.
+Brown, a scholar of Karelitz’s life and thought, said that there is a noticeable influence of Jewish Enlightenment literature in his writings and also in a few surviving poems he wrote.
 This influence is expressed in his florid and stylistic writing, and in his strict use of Hebrew free of foreign words, unlike other rabbis of his time.
 In contrast, Shlomo Havlin claimed that the evidence for this assumption is anachronistic, since rabbinic literature had always been written in Hebrew, whereas Yiddish literature was then in its heyday.